 Research began accepting applications from students for awards from the first round of funds as of April 27, 2020.
 As of May 21, 2020, 51 recipients were awarded allocations totaling $45,869 ranging from $475 to $1,554.86.
 The second half of the grant was allocated to 53 students as of July 23, 2020, with individual payments ranging from $598.12 to $1,441.26.

-The process Research used to distribute funds to students, consistent with applicable regulations and guidance from the U.S. Department of Education, are detailed here.
+Learn about the process Research used to distribute funds to students, which is consistent with applicable regulations and guidance from the U.S. Department of Education.

 All students eligible to apply for awards in accordance with Research’s process (see answer to question 6 above) were encouraged to apply on April 27, 2020.
 A copy of the communication can be found below.
 No further instructions, directors or guidance was provided.